Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 |---|---|

-Alanya is one of the districts most preferred by foreign investors.
-In Mahmutlar, the long-term rental model dominates, while seasonal/weekly rentals are common in Kargıcak and central areas.
-When managed as a short-term rental, the payback period can fall to 10 years; however, this model requires active management.
-Having nearly doubled in value since 2020 also reveals its capital appreciation potential.
+Alanya is one of the most preferred districts by foreign investors.
+While a long-term rental-weighted model dominates in Mahmutlar, seasonal/weekly rentals are common in Kargıcak and central areas.
+When short-term rental management is applied, the payback period can drop to as low as 10 years; however, this model requires active management.
+The fact that its value has almost doubled since 2020 also demonstrates its potential for capital appreciation.

 📍 Manavgat